ThalesGroup/security-risk-assessment-tool/CONTRIBUTING.md

 Ensure to add unit tests that successfully run when applicable for any added functionality, especially in the backend.

 ### Issues management

+Anyone can provide ideas of improvements and bugs through the issue tracker.
+Please provide information so that issues can be reproduced.
+Please specifically add the label *improvement* for improvements and *bug* for defects.